 - Will require work from you to make it shine

 - Some useful elements are premium only

-Integral is a free WordPress portfolio theme with a premium version that costs $67.
+Integral has a free and premium version available for $67.

 Integral has a Euro feel brought by the font and use of white space.
 The portfolio sections are why the theme is here but are supported more than competently by the rest of the design.

 Ignis is our final free WordPress portfolio theme.
 It’s an impactful design with a lovely header image with nice tinting.
 A scrolling headline attracts the eye almost as much as the image.
 The rest of the theme is equally compelling.

 The rest of the page opens out into a minimal grid layout perfect for showcasing your work.
 There is nothing to distract the eye and some simple effects to make them more interesting.
 A series of optional pages just adds to the flexibility of this theme.

 Pros of Ignis:

 - Great use of white space and fonts